Parent page: Laying out Your PCB

 id keyword in the design rule.
 For example, in the video above, the LCD is a separate sub-assembly, with a designator of LCD1.
 The 3D model used in that component has an id value of

-LCD_2x16, as shown in the first image below.
-To use this id, the rule could have been configured as shown in the second image below.
+LCD_2x16, as shown in the image on the left below.
+To use this id, the rule could have been configured as shown in the image on the right.

 As well as checking for collisions, another task the designer often needs to do is to measure the distance between two 3D objects.
 What is the clearance between the connector and the case?
 How much room is there between that IC and the connector that is above it?

 The Measure 3D Objects command (Reports menu) gives detailed measurement distances for the X, Y and Z planes, as well as the shortest distance between the chosen objects.

 The command has two modes for selecting the target object:

 In the image below a surface on the blue connector has been chosen, and the closest surface on the white product case.
 The 3D Distance dialog has been overlaid on the image.